elceef/dnstwist/docs/README.md

 -	Multithreaded job distribution
 -	Resolves domain names to IPv4 and IPv6
 -	Queries for NS and MX records
--	Evaluates web page similarity with fuzzy hashes to find live phising sites
+-	Evaluates web page similarity with fuzzy hashes to find live phishing sites
 -	Tests if MX host (mail server) can be used to intercept misdirected e-mails (espionage)
 -	Generates additional domain variants using dictionary files
 -	GeoIP location information